Fiserv/Commerce-Hub/docs/Resources/Guides/Testing/Test-Scripts/Test-Scripts.md

 ---
 ## Address Verification

-A specific response can be triggered when testing a Commerce Hub integration in the sandbox environment by entering a specific `total` in the `amount` object using the test cards below.
+A specific [address verification](?path=docs/Resources/Guides/Fraud/Address-Verification.md) response can be triggered by entering a specific `total` in the `amount` object using the test cards below.
 The dollar amounts between 5080.00 - 5099.00 can be used to trigger the desired response.

 <!-- theme: example -->
 >Street, Postal Code and Cardholder verification cannot be tested at the same time.